 “In the United States, they have their own propaganda, just like South Korea has their own propaganda,” he tells me, later noting Trump’s use of defector Ji Seong-Ho as a political prop in his January 2018 State of the Union address.
 “I want to believe that Trump wants to bring peace in Korean Peninsula,” he says with no intonation of snark.
 “However, I mostly thought he was using propaganda through [sic] him.”

 As Kim Jong-Il once proclaimed, “abstractness in art is death,” the North Korean state is deeply vested in cultivating artists and training them in the tradition of socialist realism and techniques that capture a vision of objective beauty as construed by the ultra nationalist regime and promote its philosophy of Juche (self determination).
-The more familiar examples of art produced by the regime, its cinema and Arirang Games performance, follow this model.
+The more familar examples of art produced by the regime, its cinema and Arirang Games performance, follow this model.

 Wende chief curator curator Joes Segal, too, draws comparisons with the USSR.